LuisGC/blog/content/blog/2019/08/tolkien-2019.md

 **Masquerade**

 The Masquerade itself was nice, with some great costumes and/or performances and the rest more or less fine.
 I have to say that the best part of the evening was during the interlude, when some organizers presented several performances.
 There were three of them, two portraying the Professor and another one about Sauron motivating his troops, that were hilarious.
+Sadly I don't remember the names, sorry.

 The parody of the BBC radio show [Just a Minute](https://en.wikipedia.org/wiki/Just_a_Minute) was fine but maybe too long, but I understand that the format was perfect to allow waiting more or less time until the judges agreed the winners of the contest.

 The result of the Masquerade contest is the least important thing, but I did not like that they gave prize to practically all but 2-3 participants.
 I don't think it would have been very difficult to give 2-3 more prizes and a weird situation (at least for me) would have been avoided.